scala/scala3/docs/blog/_posts/2019-12-20-21th-dotty-milestone-release.md

 date: 2019-12-20
 ---

 Greetings and we wish you Merry Christmas 🎄!
 We are excited to announce 0.21.0-RC1 of Dotty.
 In this version we add support for non-nullable reference types, supported by flow-sensitive analysis.
 We present new syntax for given extensions, matches and pattern matching over quotes.
 We are also happy to announce that SemanticDB generation is now supported within the compiler, this will eventually enable Metals to support Dotty!
+And last but least ... we are happy to announce that we are now feature complete!

 # Feature Complete!